Engin-Boot/capture-behavior-of-a-visit-counter-Varsha-Chalasani/needs-facilities.md

 Scenario: Report visitor trends during a week of operation

-  Given : Entry-card issuer type sensor, staff not called visitors, sensor differentiates among patients, relatives and visiting doctors.
+  Given : Entry-card issuer type sensor, sensor differentiates among patients, relatives and visiting doctors.
+  Separate counters maintained for different types of visitors.
   Reset counter everyday.

-  When : visitor enters.
+  When : asked for report.

-  Then : Separate counters maintained for different types of visitors.
-  Categorize every entry and issue a card.
-Increment respective counter.
-  Compute and present trends.
+  Then : Compute and present trends.

 Scenario: Alert when seating capacity is full